Spoorthi5477/TENSORFLOW/README.md

 This project demonstrates how to create and train image classification and object detection models using TensorFlow, Google Colab, and custom datasets.
 The models are trained using a dataset created with `labelImg`, and the training process is carried out in Google Colab.

 Objectives
-- Image Classification**: Classify images into different categories based on their content.
+- Image Classification: Classify images into different categories based on their content.
 - Object Detection**: Detect and label objects within images.

 Project Structure